-The iPhone (and iPad as well) has a nifty little feature that allows it to feel when you move your device and as a result it can move your wallpaper as well.
-However, this feature is annoying to some users and even nauseating to others and you might just want to turn it off.
+The iPhone (and iPad as well) has a nifty little feature that allows it to “feel” when you move your device and as a result it can move your wallpaper as well to go with the flow.

-This is why we’re here today: to share with you a complete (and extremely easy) guide on how to disable your Wallpaper from moving on your iPhone’s screen.
-It doesn’t really matter why you want to do it – we’re here to help.
+And this is why we’re here today: to share with you a complete (and extremely easy to follow) guide on how to disable your Wallpaper from moving on your iPhone’s screen – or your iPad’s – whenever you move your device.

 Fortunately, as I said before, it’s an extremely easy process to do.
 All you will have to do will be to turn off an iOS feature called Perspective Zoom.
-Here’s how to do it and stop your wallpaper from moving on your display:

-2. Next, scroll down in the options list to the left and tap the Wallpaper button there.
-Then tap one of the wallpapers to the right (the one you want to prevent from moving anymore):
+2. Next, scroll down in the options list to the left and tap the Wallpaper button there when you see it.

-3. After tapping it, you will be taken into a preview mode where you can set how it will look like on your device.
+4. After tapping it, you will be taken into a preview mode where you can set how it will look like on your device.

 Remember that you can do this for both the lock screen and the general wallpaper – or just one of them.
 And the best part?
 It’s really easy to do so!

 Now you have solved your problem and hopefully it won’t bother you again.
 But if it happens and you forget what has to be done – worry not as we’ll be here and you can go through this easy step-by-step tutorial again.